django-daiquiri/daiquiri-docker-compose/readme.md

     Default settings are stored in the `var/` folder. all `*.env` files are overwritten with each pull.
 To keep the local changes, copy `var/app.env` file to `var/app.local` and edit it.
 Same goes for the DB settings in `var/postgresapp.env` and `var/postgresdata.env`

     The `makefile` will use the `*.local` file if such a file exists.
 1. Copy `var/app.env` to `var/app.local`.
 Replace <DOCKERHOST> in the `var/app.local` file with the name of your host or the url which is supposed to serve daiquiri instance.

-1. Create a superuser for the Daiquiri instance
+1. Connect to the daiquiri container

     ```shell
     # connect to the docker
-    docker exec -ti daiquiri bash
+    docker exec -ti dq-daiquiri bash
+    ```

+    Now you can use the terminal as on any other machine.

+1. Install the Wordpress instance, create superuser

+    Install the Wordpress instance, otherwise
+    ```shell
+     wp core install --path=/vol/wp --allow-root --url=DOCKERHOST:9494/cms --title=astrodocker --admin_user=wpadmin --admin_email=wpadmin@example.com
+    ```

+1. Create daiquiri superuser
+    Inside the docker container activate the virtual env:
+    ```shell
+    source /opt/ve.sh
     cd /vol/daiquiri/app
     .manage.py createsuperuser
     ```
     Follow the steps to create a superuser.

     NOTICE: the email verification is set to optional (see "config/settings/local.py")
-    ```
+    ```shell
     # switch off email verification
     ACCOUNT_EMAIL_VERIFICATION = 'optional'
     ```

+1. Logs
+    You'll find logs in the `vol/logs/` folder.

-1. Usefull commands
+1. Usefull commands on the docker host
 ```
 docker-compose -f ./docker-compose.yaml up --build -d
 docker-compose logs -f
 docker-compose -f ./docker-wptest.yaml down -v
 ```

 The -v option removes the volumes.

 ```